Travellers at Aoraki Mount Cook in New Zealand

 Susan: Yes.

-Andrew: And so, a few months on from your trip.
-So we’ll start first with a few questions just for those of you that don’t…those of our followers that don’t know you.
-We’ll put some links into the blogs and the photos you took on your trip because they were so wonderful.
+We’ll put some links to your articles and the photos you took on your trip because they were so wonderful.
 But if you could tell us a little bit about yourself, please and why you chose New Zealand for your trip.

-Susan: Yes, well, my name is Susan, I’m born and bred in Adelaide, down in South Australia.
+Susan: Yes, well, my name is Susan, I’m born and bred in Adelaide, in South Australia.
 I’m a wife and mum of two adult sons.
-I have a husband who works away a lot which, which leaves me plenty of time for traveling, both dreaming of it and actually doing it.
-I would say I’m a bit of an outdoorsy type of person, although I’m very much a bit of a scaredy-cat when it comes to going outside my comfort zone.
-So, I’ve found a new appreciation as I get a little bit older to stretch those boundaries.
+I have a husband who works away a lot, which leaves me plenty of time for travelling, both dreaming of it and actually doing it.

 Andrew: Excellent, excellent.
 And what was it that brought you to New Zealand?
 Why did you decide to come over to New Zealand last year?

-Susan: Well, I had been as a child, so great many years ago, and loved it.
+Susan: Well, I had been as a child, a great many years ago, and loved it.
 We did a big family tour of the South Island.
-I hadn’t seen the North Island and I had some time and opportunity to come away and do a bit of a solo trip, and I just, as I said, I love the outdoors and just the beauty of New Zealand really, really grabs me.
-So, I thought let’s take a chance to go across ditch and experience what New Zealand has to offer.
-It was wonderful.
+I hadn’t seen the North Island, and I had some time and opportunity to come away and do a bit of a solo trip, and I just love the outdoors and the beauty of New Zealand really, really grabs me.

 Andrew: Excellent.
 And had you done any solo travel before?

 Susan: Yes.
 I have been to Europe and the UK in the past.
-I’ve got a lot of family in the UK so when we say solo travel, yes I’ve solo traveled, but I solo travel to family.
+I’ve got a lot of family in the UK so when we say solo travel, yes I’ve solo travelled, but I solo travel to visit family.
 So, it’s not exactly the same as doing a trip like this one.
-So, this one was a bit little bit more nerve-wracking than that one because it was just me.

-Susan: As I said, my children are adults and they are off floating about in the world doing their own thing and my husband is away a lot and just had this opportunity of just this, I guess you call it wanderlust and, you know, do we go now, do we go later, do I wait for my husband?
-Often in life if you wait forever for your husband because he’s never home, it can be quite difficult, and yeah, just seemed like the right time.
-I’d seen about MoaTek and thought, “Wow, that looks amazing,” and away I went.
+Susan: As I said, my children are adults and they are off floating about in the world doing their own thing and my husband is away a lot and I just had this opportunity, I guess you call it wanderlust and, do we go now, do we go later, do I wait for my husband?

 Andrew: Awesome.
 And we’re so glad you came.